Public Services Reform (Scotland) Act 2010: statement for 2022/23

 Promotion of sustainable growth through the exercise of our functions

-The Scottish Law Commission has a statutory function: to recommend to Ministers ways of simplifying, updating and improving the law of Scotland.
+The Scottish Law Commission has a statutory function, which is to recommend to Ministers ways of simplifying, updating and improving the law of Scotland.
 Most of our work is carried out in accordance with our Programme of Law Reform.
 The Programme is prepared following extensive consultation, including discussions with Government.
 The Programme is submitted to Scottish Ministers for approval, and is laid before the Scottish Parliament.
 The Commission also from time to time receives references from Ministers to carry out law reform projects.
 In exercising these functions the Commission seeks to contribute to the promotion of sustainable growth as follows -

 • The Commission's business planning takes account of the Scottish Government's purpose: namely to focus on creating a more successful country, with opportunities for all of Scotland to flourish through increased well-being and sustainable and inclusive economic growth.